 Our sugarbush — the maple farm — is located at historic Camp Colton, 45 minutes Southeast of Portland.
-In addition to elegant buildings, event spaces, installations, and overnight lodging, Camp Colton offers 85 forested acres with trails along Canyon and Bee Creeks.
+In addition to elegant buildings, event spaces, art installations, and overnight lodging, Camp Colton offers 85 forested acres with trails along Canyon and Bee Creeks.
 Hundreds of Bigleaf Maples mingle with Fir and Cedar in this lush, Pacific Northwest ecosystem.

 Along the Northeastern edge of Camp Colton, beneath a maple-rich ridge, we have built our sugarhouse — a locally-milled timber frame that was generously donated by Hyla Huts and raised by many helpful hands.
 We give thanks to everyone who contributed time, materials, dollars, labor, and love to this project.